 On average, Burmese star tortoises (Geochelone platynota) seem to be less timid and more active than Indian star tortoises.
 Many Burmese star keepers find them to be very "outgoing."
 Burmese stars are quite personable and delightful to keep.

-In captivity, Burmese Star tortoises are said to be hardier, easier to breed, and more cold tolerant than Indian / Sri Lankan Star tortoises.
-Further, Sri Lankans are said to be hardier than mainland Indian Stars.
+In captivity, Burmese star tortoises are said to be hardier, easier to breed, and more cold tolerant than Indian star tortoises.
+Further, Sri Lankans are said to be hardier than mainland Indian stars.

 b.)
 When alarmed

 When my Burmese and Sri Lankan star tortoises get alarmed about something in their surroundings, they will pull in their heads and freeze, or just freeze, until they are sure the danger has passed.
 My Sri Lankans are very quick to pull in their heads and limbs, and stay that way for quite a while.
 My Burmese often just freeze without hiding their heads when they detect a possible danger, usually a moving person, nearby.

 c.)
 Daily routine

 My Burmese and Sri Lankan star tortoises are busy wandering and eating mornings and afternoons, and the rest of the day they are often hiding or sleeping.
 When the stars are not eating or basking, they all like to tuck away under plants or in other hiding places.
 My grown up "Burma boys" are the exception.
 They are the most active ones of the bunch and can patrol their yard all day long weather permitting. :O)

 My adult stars rarely try to climb their indoor or outdoor enclosure walls or attempt to escape.
 They seem to be content where they are.
 Little babies seem to like to burrow and climb more than adults.
 In fact, the teeny weeny ones can be quite agile mountain climbers, so do not put any plants or cage furniture too close to the enclosure walls.
 They could be used as a "staircase" over the wall.

 e.)
 No digging